 The Gas Flow Deliverability (GFD) targets for Overisel Compressor Station typically start off the season at ~350 MMscfd, but, based on historical data with field inventories and system demands, the target gradually decreases throughout the season.
-For example, on January 1^{st} , 2022, the GFD target for Overisel was 230 MMscfd.
-On January 31^{st} , 2022, the GFD target for Overisel was 190 MMscfd.
+For example, on January 1st, 2022, the GFD target for Overisel was 230 MMscfd.
+On January 31st, 2022, the GFD target for Overisel was 190 MMscfd.

 The actual daily throughput of the station is heavily dependent on weather and overall statewide system conditions.
 Throughput rates are determined by Gas Control to meet the needs of the system and its customers.
-During testing, between 125 and 147 MMscfd of natural gas were processed by the EUDEHY system.
+During testing, approximately 60 MMscfd of natural gas were processed by the EUDEHY system.
+This maximum throughput was dictated by gas control as maintenance of the natural gas conveyance system was occurring in Eastern Michigan.
 Refer to Appendix D for operating data recorded during testing.